acumos/acumos-r-client/docs/onboarding-r-guide.rst

 You can also drag & drop your model bundle on the "ON-BORADING BY WEB" page in your Acumos instance, or browse you model bundle from this page.
 This is Web on-boarding.

-You can on-board your model with a license, you just have to browse your license file or drag and drop it.
+You can on-board your model with a license profile, you just have to browse your license profile file or drag and drop it.
-The license file name must be : license.json.

-Whatever the case, CLI or WEB on-boarding, if the license file extension is not 'json' the license on-boarding will not be possible and if the name is not 'license' Acumos will rename your license file as license.json and you will see your license file as "license-1.json" in the artifacts table.
+Whatever the case, CLI or WEB on-boarding, if the license profile file extension is not 'json' the license on-boarding will not be possible and if the name is not 'license' Acumos will rename your license file as license.json and you will see your license profile file as "license-1.json" in the artifacts table.
 If you upload a new version of your license through the portal, the license number revision will be increased by one like that "license-2.json".
-To help user create the license file expected by Acumos a license user guide is available here : `License user guide <../../../submodules/license-manager/docs/user-guide.html>`_
+To help user create the license profile file expected by Acumos a license profile editor user guide is available here : `License profile editor user guide <../../submodules/license-manager/docs/user-guide-license-profile-editor.html>`_